ggonnella/fastsubtrees/docs/CLI.md

 ### Adding an attribute

-To create a new attribute, a source of attribute values is passed to ``fastsubtree attribute``.
+To create a new attribute, a source of attribute values is passed to ``fastsubtrees attribute``.
 Similar to the tree construction case, the source can be a tabular file, or a Python module, specifiying a function yielding node IDs and attribute values.
 The same node ID can appear multiple times, in which case the